kksharma1618/excalidraw-obsidian-tool-palettes/README.md

-# Excalidraw Tool Palletes
+# Excalidraw Tool Palettes

-Provides tool "palletes" for https://github.com/zsviczian/obsidian-excalidraw-plugin
+Provides tool "palettes" for https://github.com/zsviczian/obsidian-excalidraw-plugin

 You can save style configuration for each of the provided tool in excalidraw: rectangle, diamond, ellipse, arrow, line, freedraw, and text.